mjordan/islandora_workbench/README.md

 If you open a PR, please check your code with pycodestyle:

-`pycodestyle --show-source --show-pep8 workbench`
+`pycodestyle --show-source --show-pep8 --max-line-length=200 workbench`

-Do what you can, pycodestyle checks don't make a lot of sense sometimes.
+"Continuation line under-indented for visual indent" warnings are OK.

 ## License